lgatto/TeachingMaterial/diffexp/README.md

 > This procedure is implemented in the limma software package (Ritchie
 > et al., 2015) and the resulting EB [Empirical Bayes] tests have been
 > shown to offer improved statistical power and false discovery rate
-> (FDR) control relative to the ordinary genewise t-tests, especially
+> (FDR) control relative to the ordinary gene-wise t-tests, especially
-> when the sam- ple sizes are small (Kooperberg et al., 2005; Murie et
+> when the sample sizes are small (Kooperberg et al., 2005; Murie et
 > al., 2009; Ji and Liu, 2010; Jeanmougin et al., 2010).
 The limma
 > software has been used successfully in thousands of published
 > biological studies using data from a variety of genomic